Teja-Pintu1998/devTinder/src/workOnIt.md

 create a "/signup"  route and try to post any userdata into the database using post http method, learn how to create a new user model object and insert data into it and saving it into the database.

 use of express.json => takes the body from the request which is in the json format and converts it into jsobject and puts this back in to the request body.

+find out how find() and findOne() works with duplicate entries.

+build /user and /feed routes